cpbl/osm-completeness-MOVED-TO-GITLAB/README.md

 ## v1.0 June 2017

-This is the code release associated with Barrington-Leigh and Millard-Ball, "The world’s user-generated road map is more than 80% complete", PLoS One, 2017.
+This is the code release associated with Barrington-Leigh and Millard-Ball, "The world’s user-generated road map is more than 80% complete", PLOS One, 2017.
 Please use the appropriate academic citation to give credit for or to refer to this work.
 The code is released under the GNU GPL v3 license.

 Everything was developed and run only under GNU/Linux